 Below, we take a look at ways in which care homes can ensure their establishment is fire safe and in line with current fire safety laws.

-Care Homes are usually large premises of multiple occupancy.
+Care Homes are usually large premises of multiple occupancies.
 Therefore, if a small fire were to break out, it could be minutes, even hours before anyone realises.
 This is why fire alarms and detection systems are simply a must.

 Though this is the case with all buildings, the very nature of a care home means that the building is likely to occupy vulnerable, immobile, visually impaired and disabled people.
 This is what makes intelligent, effective alarm systems so vital.